tanith-tr/GettingandCleaningData_CourseProject/CodeBook.md

 *Measurements on the mean and standard deviation for each measurement is extracted and a subset data is created
 *Activity names - which are added from 'features.txt' - are renamed to make them more descriptive.
-'Acc' is replaced with 'Accelerator'
+*Acc' is replaced with 'Accelerator'
-'Mag' is replaces with 'Magnitude'
+*Mag' is replaces with 'Magnitude'
-'Gyro' is replaced with 'Gyroscope'
+*Gyro' is replaced with 'Gyroscope'
-'t' is replaced with 'time'
+*t' is replaced with 'time'
-'f' is replaced with 'frequency'
+*f' is replaced with 'frequency'
-'BodyBody' is replaced with 'Body
+*BodyBody' is replaced with 'Body
-'()' is removed
+*'()' is removed
 *For each activity and each subject, the average of each variable is calculated and with this averages a new tidy dataset is created.